plchiulab/plchiulab_old_website/research.md

 <hr>
 ##### Energy-related molecular mechanisms
-We are interested in how a cell produce or utilize energy to sustain its life and how different organisms evolve these molecular machinary to adapt to the environmental changes.
+We are interested in how a cell produces or utilizes energy to sustain its life and how different organisms evolve these molecular machinaries to adapt to the environmental changes.
+We are currently investigating: (1) regulatory mechanism of the ATP synthase nanomotor for ATP generation; and (2) how a photosynthetic bacteria maintains high energy transfer efficiency in an extremely low-light condition. <br>

 <br>
 <p align="center">